alexvonduar/CarND-Vehicle-Detection/writeup.md

 There are many parameters that can be tuned for extract features:
 1. binning spatial: `spatial_size`
 2. histogram: `hist_bins`, `hist_range`
-3. hog: `orientations`, `pixels_per_cell`, `cells_per_block`, `hog_channel`
+3. HOG: `orientations`, `pixels_per_cell`, `cells_per_block`, `hog_channel`

-I also tried some combinations of parameters using functions in file `color_classify.py` and `hog_classify.py` to help to evaluate.
+I tried some combinations of parameters using functions in file `color_classify.py` and `hog_classify.py` to help to evaluate the performance of different parameter set.
 I didn't try every combination that possible.
 From the color classify test, I can see most combinations are almost at the same acuracy level except using gray color space.
-From the hog test, I find YUV, LUV, YCrCb and HSV color space out performed than other color space a little bit, all around accuracy from ~99.8% to ~99.4%.
+From the HOG test, I find YUV, LUV, YCrCb and HSV color space out performed than other color spaces a little bit, all around accuracy from ~99.8% to ~99.4%.

-So, according to prior test and do some all together test, I choose the `spatial_size` as 32, choose `hist_bins=32` and keep the default `hist_range=(0,256)`.
-I choose hog parameters `orientations=9`, `pixels_per_cell=8`, `cells_per_block=2`, `hog_channel=012` which means do hog process for each possible color channels.
-And I choose `YCrCb` as the color space, all images for binning spatial, histogram and hog, keep the same size and color space.
+Finally, according to prior tests, I choose the `spatial_size` as 32, choose `hist_bins=32` and keep the default `hist_range=(0,256)`.
+I choose HOG parameters `orientations=9`, `pixels_per_cell=8`, `cells_per_block=2`, `hog_channel=012` which means do HOG process for each possible color channels.
+And I choose to use `YCrCb` color space.
 Here's a table for the final parameter set.

 |Parameters||
 |:----:|:----:|